What happens if I miss my mortgage payments?

 Call your servicer immediately to discuss alternatives to foreclosure.

 Should I be aware of anything else?

 Beware of scams!
 Solutions that sound too simple or too good to be true usually are.
 Unfortunately, there are people who may try to take advantage of your financial difficulty.
 Once your loan is in the foreclosure process, you may be contacted by those who will tell you that they can "help" you keep your house.
 Be cautious.
 Most of the time, these self-proclaimed specialists charge a hefty fee for services that are worthless or that you can perform for yourself just by calling your servicer's Loss Mitigation Department or by calling a HUD approved housing counseling agency.
-To learn more about avoiding being scammed, call the Florida Attorney General's office at 850 414-3300, or go to their Web site at http://myfloridalegal.com/.
+To learn more about avoiding being scammed, call the Florida Attorney General's office at 850 414-3300, or go to the Florida Attorney General’s website.
 The best way to avoid scams is to work directly with your mortgage company and a HUD approved housing counselor.

 Are all offers to "help" scams?